 Black Friday – a term that just a decade ago was barely known worldwide.
 Traditionally, celebrated in North America the day after Thanksgiving and typically regarded as the beginning of the Christmas shopping season.

 But over time, the day has grown into a week of major discounts, becoming synonymous with American-style consumerism.
 Now a holiday in its own right, Black Friday has developed a cult following in both the UK and US.

 To find out, we gathered tweets from November 2020 and November 2021 that mentioned Black Friday, specifically from users in the UK.
 We then uploaded this raw social data into Relative Insight’s text analytics platform and compared both time periods.

 Relative Insight comparative approach to text analysis pinpoints the linguistic features – the words, phrases, topics, grammar and emotion – that are more prevalent in one data set over another.
 By layering text analysis on top of social data, our platform functions as a social media insights tool.
-It reveals consumer insights you didn’t know to look for and uncovers how Black Friday trends have changed over time.
+It reveals consumer insights you wouldn’t know to look for and uncovers how Black Friday trends have changed over time.

 2020 Black Friday consumer Trends